rgeirhos/Stylized-ImageNet/README.md

 3. go to ``code/`` and execute ``create_stylized_imagenet.sh`` (assuming access to a GPU).
 The easiest way for doing this is to the docker image that we provide (see Section below).
 This creates Stylized-ImageNet in the directory that you specified in step 2.
 4. Optionally, delete ``paintings_raw/``, ``paintings_excluded/`` and ``paintings_preprocessed/`` which are no longer needed.

+Note: in case of issues, consider using https://github.com/bethgelab/stylize-datasets instead which provides a similar functionality but is more general.

 ## Docker image
 We provide a docker image so that you don't have to install all of the libraries yourself here: [https://hub.docker.com/r/bethgelab/deeplearning/](https://hub.docker.com/r/bethgelab/deeplearning/).
 The repo is tested with ``bethgelab/deeplearning:cuda9.0-cudnn7``.